Content and structure

 More on the Global Compact

 More on the implementation of the Global Compact principles and the Blueprint for Corporate Sustainability Leadership

 Click here for the GRI and Global Compact index

 - Financial reporting according to International Financial Reporting Standards, German Commercial Code and German Accounting Standards

 - Sustainability reporting focused on material topics

-The information on the ﬁnancial position and performance of the BASF Group is based on the requirements of International Financial Reporting Standards (IFRS), and, where applicable, the German Commercial Code as well as the German Accounting Standards (GAS).
+The information on the ﬁnancial position and performance of the BASF Group is based on the requirements of International Financial Reporting Standards (IFRS), and, where applicable, the German Commercial Code, the German Accounting Standards (GAS), and the guidelines on alternative performance measures from the European Securities and Markets Authority (ESMA).
 Internal control mechanisms ensure the reliability of the information presented in this report.
-BASF’s management confirmed the effectiveness of the internal control measures and compliance with the regulations for financial reporting.
+BASF’s management conﬁrmed the effectiveness of the internal control measures and compliance with the regulations for ﬁnancial reporting.

 For more on our selection of sustainability topics, see: